banderson623/banderson623.github.com/_posts/2015-01-19-exploratory-science-and-technology-project.md

 [^boom]: I love this stuff too – so it is a natural fit.

 [^time-line]: I am not sure how long each section will take.
 I suppose that some sections can be accomplished in a week, some will take multiple weeks.
 I really don’t know what to expect here.
 There are some ideas that are complex, and others that are simple.
 But even with simple ideas, an experiment or build-out can take a lot far longer than 90 minutes I’ve allotted for each session.

+[^pace]: I'd rather the pacing be dictated by their appetite and curiosity than an predetermined schedule.